rolczynski/Explainable-Sentiment-Analysis/article/article.md

 --------------------------------------------------------
 Basic                    | 52          |

-The key token recognition based on an explanation provided by a pattern recognizer.
+Key token recognition based on an explanation provided by a pattern recognizer.
 Evaluated on test examples that have at least one key token (34%).
 ```

-In the table above, we compare four exemplary pattern recognizers
+In the table above, we compare four exemplary pattern recognizers (see the appendix below to understand recognizer details).
-(look at _Pattern Recognizers in detail_, an appendix below, implementation [here]).
-To sum up, the 17% of test examples have at least one key token (others we filter out).
+To sum up, 17% of the test examples have at least one key token (others we filter out).
-Among them, in 52% cases, the chosen token based on an explanation from the basic pattern recognizer is the key token.
+Of those, in 52% of cases, the chosen token based on an explanation from the basic pattern recognizer is the key token.
-From this perspective, the basic patter recognizer is far more precise that other methods
-(details and implementation [here]).
+From this perspective, the basic patter recognizer is far more precise that other methods (more details and implementation [here]).

 <br>

 ##### Verification of Explanation Correctness: Key Pair Recognition Test

-The truth is that we cannot assess an explanation precisely taking into account only a single token.
+The truth is that we cannot truly assess correctness of explanations evaluating only a single token.
-Keeping this article concise, we cover solely one test more but there are endless properties to review.
+Therefore, to make this verification more reliable, we do the second test
-The purpose of this test is to check whether a pair of two core tokens from the most important pattern
+wherein we check whether a pair of two core tokens from the most important pattern
-convey the information about the essential (in terms of decision-making) relation between tokens.
+convey the information about the essential (in terms of the decision-making) relation between tokens.

 ```
 [Pattern Recognizer] Patterns -> Most Important Pattern ->   Key Pair